sudz123/happy_hacking/src/scripts/README-JS.md

 ## What is JavaScript?

 JavaScript (JS) is an interpreted language, most commonly associated with scripting for web pages, though it can also be used for non-browser environments like Node.js.
-JavaScript is a prototype-based dynamic language supporting many coding styles such as object-oriented, imperative, and declarative (functional programming).
+JavaScript is a prototype-based dynamic language supporting many coding styles such as object-oriented; imperative; and declarative (functional programming).

 JavaScript can be used to bring additional functionality and interactivity to a web page such as creating a to-do list, fetching data from various services, and so much more!